 Sorry, you must log in to save an item.

-Mascara can work wonders on your lashes, but when you want to add serious drama for a night out on the town, applying false lashes could be a great option.
+Mascara can work wonders on your lashes, but when you want to add serious drama for a night out on the town, applying false eyelashes is a great option.
 The only issue?
-You know, actually getting them on.
-Even makeup pros might have trouble figuring out how to make false lashes go on just right every time.
-While there’s no such thing as foolproof when it comes to faking lashes with lots of length, there are some tips that can help save you from struggling with your lash strip the next time you decide to fake it.
-Below, we’re sharing 10 helpful hacks for mastering the application of false lashes in time for your next makeup look.
+Needing to know how to actually put on fake eyelashes.
+Even makeup pros can have trouble figuring out how to make false lashes go on just right every time.
+While there’s no such thing as foolproof application when it comes to fake lashes with lots of length, there are some tips that can help save you from struggling with your lash strip the next time you decide to fake it.
+Below, we’re sharing 12 helpful hacks for mastering how to apply false eyelashes—including one on how to remove false eyelashes at the end of the night.
+Take each and every one in and get ready to have lush lashes for your next makeup look!

 One of the best things about false lashes is that you can get more than one wear out of each pair.
 The only thing that might hinder this is if you apply mascara after putting on your lashes.
 While mascara can help blend the look of your real lashes with the fake, you probably won’t want to save falsies caked with old mascara.
 The easy fix?
 Apply mascara before you reach for your false lashes.
 Put on a quick coat of the L’Oréal Paris Unlimited Lash Lifting and Lengthening Washable Mascara before opening your pack of lashes.